 Now, you’re thinking about weighing the pros and cons of a foil vs. rotary shaver.
 These shavers might be ideal for a quick morning shave, and, on average, they last for approximately twenty years.So, what have you got to lose?
 Well, first, you must do some research.
 I mean, what if your skin is sensitive like mine?
 After I shave, my neck has a nasty razor burn.
 Let’s dive into some research and check out why a foil or rotary shaver might be ideal.

 Now it’s time to get into the nitty-gritty of understanding the differences between foil and rotary shavers.

-You’ll also see foil shavers under the name electric cutters.
+You’ll also see foil electric shavers under the name of electric cutters.
 They’re typically referred to as foil cutters because they have a thin layer of metal–foil–with holes that form a mesh pattern covering the shaver’s cutters.
 When you’re shaving, the holes in the foil capture the cut hairs.